adrienfuss/projects-api-flask-example/README.md

 Hello world
 ```

-Your flask application is now working on our minikube cluster !
+Your flask application is now working on your minikube cluster !